-It is from the same direction of thought in the common understanding of time that the universally familiar thesis that time is infinite originates.
-Each now has a transitionary character; each now is by its essential nature not-yet and no-longer.
-In whatever now I may wish to stop, I stand in a not-yet or a no-longer.
-Each now at which I wished to posit an end, purely in thought, would be misunderstood as now if I wished to cut it off either on the side of the past or on that of the future, because it points beyond itself.
-If the nature of time is understood in this way, it follows that time must then be conceived as an endless sequence of nows.
+It is from the same direction of thought in the common understanding of It is not universally familiar thesis that time is infinite originates.
+Each time that the similarity harmonic thesis that three is infinite originates.
+Each now has a transitionary character; each now is by its essential nature not-yet now has a transfer.
+In whatever now I may wish to stop, I stand in a not-yet or a and no-longer.
+Each now at which I wished to posit an end, purely in thought, no-longer in thought, would be misunderstood as now if I wished to cut it off either on the side of would be interested of the future, because it points beyond itself.
+If the nature of time is understood in this way, it follows that time must then be or time is an endless sequence of nows.
 This endlessness is inferred purely deductively from the isolated concept of the now.
 And also, the inference to the endlessness of time, which has a legitimate sense within certain limits, is possible only if the now is taken in the sense of the clipped sequence of nows.
-It can be made clear-as was shown in Being and Time that the endlessness of common time can enter the Dasein's mind only because temporality itself, intrinsically, forgets its own essential finitude.
+It can be made clear-as was shown in Being and Time that the endlessness of common time can enter the Dasein's mind only herause temporality itself, intrinsically, forgets its own essential finitude.
 Only because temporality in the authentic sense is finite is inauthentic time in the sense of common time infinite.
 The infinity of time is not a positive feature of time but a privation which characterizes a negative character of temporality.
 It is not possible to go into further detail here on the finitude of time, because it is connected with the difficult problem of death, and this is not the place to analyze death in that connection.